 where [x] ∈ {1,...,P} denotes the index of the pixel closest to x ∈ R2.
 Additionally, to exclude arbitrarily large displacements, we restrict each minimization over only displacements kδk ≤ dmax, where dmax > 0 is an upper bound on the longest distance an organelle can travel during one exposure ∆t.

-To extend our discrete displacements over the entire R2 support, and to obtain globally defined displacement fields, and to account for the errors introduced by prediction, we adopt a representation for the forward field
+To extend our discrete displacements over the entire R2 support, obtain globally defined displacement fields, and account for the errors introduced in prediction, we adopt a representation of the forward field